rachitnigam/rachitnigam.com/content/post/reconf-future.md

-that they are no longer pursuing 7nm production nodes, fabrication companies focusing on [incremental improvements][intel-roadmap] instead of doubling computing power, and the end of the arguably more important [Denard's scaling][dscaling] the death of computer architectures as we know them is coming close.
+that they are no longer pursuing 7nm production nodes, fabrication companies focusing on [incremental improvements][intel-roadmap] instead of doubling computing power, and the end of the arguably more important [Dennard scaling][dscaling] the death of computer architectures as we know them is coming close.

 While not obvious in text, I say "death of computer architectures" in the